 Most of the time, people buy into a certain plot of real estate without doing the proper amount of research or due diligence.

 Some people are just too eager.
-Here are five common mistakes to avoid when buying raw land.
+Here are five common mistakes to avoid when buying raw or undeveloped land.